Woww2711/Face-Liveness-Detection-YOLOv9/README.md

 ## Training
 Google Colab was used for training
 - GPU: T4 since it is free for some hours, took 4-5 days
-- epochs = 200, close_mosaic = 50, cache = True, everything else is set to default
+- epochs = 200, close_mosaic = 50, patience = 25, cache = True, everything else is set to default
 - Resume = True is used regularly

 ## Deploy